Dr. Pamela's Blog

 As with most colds and flus, our most vulnerable populations are those who are elderly, very young, or with otherwise weakened immune systems.
-Even with the rapid spread of the 2020 COVID-19 virus, these populations are at most risk, and are likely to have more serious consequences should they encounter COVID-19.
 During cold and flu season, we tend to put our focus on the immune system and our star immune-modulating herbs, which is both smart and appropriate.
 However, for this blog I’m going to focus on the importance of how adaptogen herbs support our immune system and keep us strong.

-As many of us are preparing our houses to support us through the next few weeks, adaptogens do the equivalent for our bodies.
 We are designed to navigate acute stressors with ease.
 During acute stressors, like running from a proverbial saber-tooth tiger, we turn down the immune system because a microbial invader is considered a long-term problem, whereas acute stress, i.e. running from the tiger, is something that must be dealt with immediately.
 In conventional medicine, we capitalize on this and give corticosteroids (which are essentially stress hormones) to people who are experiencing an overabundance of immune response, such as a fulminant expression of an auto-immune condition or an acute allergic emergency.
 The question becomes, what happens to our immune systems when acute stress transforms into chronic stress?
-It has been shown in both human and multiple animal models that chronic stress makes us more susceptible to viral infections, including Epstein bar, rhinovirus and coronavirus (not COVID-19, but in the same family).1
+It has been shown in both human and multiple animal models that chronic stress makes us more susceptible to viral infections, including Epstein bar, rhinovirus and coronavirus.1

 There are many things that we can do to mitigate stress: meditation, joyful movement, restful sleep, and regular, nutritious meals.
 Thankfully, we also have some potent helpers in the plant kingdom that support our body’s recovery from stress—namely adaptogens.
 Studies from Russia involving thousands of people show as much as 50% reduction in respiratory illnesses by daily use of a single adaptogen—eleuthero.2 Interestingly, adaptogens are more vital to creating a healthy immune response than immune-enhancing herbs—especially in times of stress.3 However, herbs work better together synergistically, and it is always beneficial to combine adaptogens with immune specific herbs.